blackbaud/uat-kit/content/walkthroughs/201/xpaths/index.md

 ![XPathMultipleResults](/assets/img/XPaths/XPathMultipleResults.PNG)

 The above XPath returned multiple matching elements based on the XPath selector condition.
-The existing API methods of the UAT SDK (Blueshirt) accepting an XPath parameter assume the provided XPaths will return a single element.
+The existing API methods of the UAT SDK (Project Blue) accepting an XPath parameter assume the provided XPaths will return a single element.
 If you provide a custom or static XPath returning multiple results, it is advised to modify the XPath until a single element is consistently returned.
 Common Enterprise CRM XPath selector patterns to aide in finding a single element are discussed in the next section of this walkthrough.

 By modifying the XPath selector to "//div[contains(@id,'contentpanel')]/div[contains(@id,'contentpanel') and not(contains(@class, 'hide-display'))]//button[contains(@class,'task-link')]/div[text()='Constituent search']", we can reduce our matching results to a single element.